San Francisco Volcano, Catamarca, Argentina

 Accompaniment

-professional and friendly
+professional and approachable

 A mountain guide with